 911 CENTRAL COMMUNICATIONS

-Martin County 911 Central Communications is a 24-hour emergency communications center for all law enforcement, fire, emergency medical service, emergency management, and other county agencies located inside of Martin County.
-Central Communications is responsible for answer and dispatch of all incoming 911 calls coming from inside Martin County.
+Martin County 911 Central Communications is a 24-hour emergency communications center responsible for all law enforcement, fire, emergency medical service (EMS), emergency management, and other county agencies located inside of Martin County.

 - Martin County Sheriff’s Office